WhitakerLab/WhitakerLabProjectManagement/weekly-updates/Aida-Mehonic/Kirstie-CheckIn-Meetings.md

 * [Date: 21 April 2021](#date-21-april-2021)
 * [Date: 7 April 2021](#date-7-april-2021)
 * [Date: 25 March 2021](#date-25-march-2021)

+### Date: 9 February 2022

+#### Where do you need help from Kirstie?
+* Planning for 2022: taking stock of scoping across ASG; picking "winners"; taking stock of resource allocation; trying to project likely impact to end of ASG for the RAM team; let's discuss!
+* RADDISH stakeholder workshop and beyond;
+* Email to JA about a RAM for DCE;

 ### Date: 10 January 2022